Blend: A Unified Data Discovery System: Related Work

 \textbf{Data discovery in data lakes.} Several large companies have reported about internal platforms and engines to retrieve structured information from their in-house data lakes.
-LinkedIn has published WhereHows~\cite{bworld}, Microsoft introduced DLN~\cite{DBLP:journals/pvldb/BharadwajGBG21}, the Apache foundation offers Atlas~\cite{atlas}, and Google presented Goods~\cite{halevy2016goods} and Google Dataset Search~\cite{DBLP:conf/www/BrickleyBN19}.
-These systems aim at recording the lifecycle of datasets through metadata and lineage information.
-The type of discovery operations on these systems are generally underexplored or unpublished.
+LinkedIn published WhereHows~\cite{bworld}, Microsoft introduced DLN~\cite{DBLP:journals/pvldb/BharadwajGBG21}, the Apache foundation offers Atlas~\cite{atlas}, and Google presented Goods~\cite{DBLP:conf/sigmod/HalevyKNOPRW16} and Google Dataset Search~\cite{DBLP:conf/www/BrickleyBN19}.
+These systems record the life-cycle of datasets through metadata and lineage, where discovery operators are generally underexplored.

-Fernandez et al.~\cite{DBLP:conf/icde/FernandezAKYMS18} presented Aurum, a data discovery system that utilizes a similarity graph to connect tables within a corpus based on their similarity scores.
-The system is capable of answering both keyword search and join discovery queries, and provides a domain-specific language (DSL) to facilitate browsing of related tables.
-While Aurum employs multiple index structures, including LSH, tf-idf, and graph indexes, our system utilizes a single general index structure that allows for more flexible data discovery through SQL-based queries.
-Our system goes beyond the functionalities of Aurum by providing well-defined operators that can be composed and optimized.
+Fernandez et al.~\cite{DBLP:conf/icde/FernandezAKYMS18} presented Aurum, a data discovery system utilizing an enterprise knowledge graph to connect data lake tables based on joinability.
+The system is capable of answering keyword queries.
+It also allows for further exploration of the joinable tables based on pre-calculated join similarities in the data lake.
+Moreover, Aurum provides a domain-specific language to facilitate browsing of related tables.
+Because of the precaluclation, Aurum lacks the capability for ``table as query'' search. \system provides more low-level operators beyond single-column join discovery and keyword search that can be declaratively composed to a plan and optimized.

-Zhang et al.~\cite{zhang2019juneau, DBLP:conf/sigmod/ZhangI20} introduce Juneau, a data discovery system explicitly designed to discover related tables for Jupyter notebooks.
-The system leverages previous pipelines, provenance data, and intermediate results to determine the relevant datasets for the user's current workflow.
-Unlike Juneau, \system is a general-purpose system that solves the problem of specific discovery operations.
-In theory, Juneau could run on top of \system.